Expensify/App/contributingGuides/STYLE.md

 ## What is the `exhaustive-deps` lint rule?
 Can I ignore it?

 A `useEffect()` that does not include referenced props or state in its dependency array is [usually a mistake](https://legacy.reactjs.org/docs/hooks-faq.html#is-it-safe-to-omit-functions-from-the-list-of-dependencies) as often we want effects to re-run when those dependencies change.
 However, there are some cases where we might actually only want to re-run the effect when only some of those dependencies change.
 We determined the best practice here should be to allow disabling the “next line” with a comment `//eslint-disable-next-line react-hooks/exhaustive-deps` and an additional comment explanation so the next developer can understand why the rule was not used.

+## Should I declare my components with arrow functions (`const`) or the `function` keyword?

+There are pros and cons of each, but ultimately we have standardized on using the `function` keyword to align things more with modern React conventions.
+There are also some minor cognitive overhead benefits in that you don't need to think about adding and removing brackets when encountering an implicit return.
+The `function` syntax also has the benefit of being able to be hoisted where arrow functions do not.

 # Onyx Best Practices